axolotl-chat/axolotl/flatpak/README.md

 To enter a shell into a built flatpak, use `make debug-flatpak-web`.

-To interactively use rust, npm or go, the PATH needs to be adjusted (or just use the full path) Here an example with node: `PATH=$PATH:/usr/lib/sdk/node16/bin`.
+To interactively use rust/cargo, node/npm or go, the PATH should be adjusted.
+Here an example with node: `PATH=$PATH:/usr/lib/sdk/node16/bin`.

 ### Build directories